Lily Elizabeth Watson Allen

 Once I learned that I didn't have to be an artist exactly like my brother, I conceded that perhaps I had some ability after all, and could pursue art in my own way.

 For me, art is not about being perfect and fitting the exact model of an artist I have in my head.
 It has taken on a whole new role for me.
 It is about the expression of identity, and the journey the Lord has put me on.
-I now teach art at an Intermediate School in Knoxville, Tennessee.
-I also still create.
+I also am an art teacher.
+I got my masters in Art Education and have been teaching for five years.
+I love helping students tap into their creativity and learn how to express themselves.
+But I still create.
 I would be a hypocrite to preach to my students about the importance of self expression if I did not continue to express my journey, too.